 15500 San Pasqual Valley Road, Escondido

 Lions and tigers and zebras, oh my!
 Immerse yourself in a genuine safari experience at Escondido’s Safari Park, where 1,800 acres of adventure await.
-Over 2 million people visit this unique wild animal park every year, making it one of the most visited places in San Diego.
 With animals as colossal as African elephants to the teeny-tiny (and impossibly cute) meerkats, this world of discovery is open 365 days a year.
 For a truly amazing animal experience, splurge on the Caravan Safari Adventure where you ride with a small group in an open bed truck right into the safari plains, hand feed giraffes and rhinos, and talk one-on-one with a park expert.

 Stone Brewing Bistro & World Gardens